What is VPN Encryption?

 - Data encryption — Encrypts your actual traffic in real time; typically AES-256 or ChaCha20

-What Encryption Protects Against
+What VPN Encryption Protects Against

-VPN encryption protects your data from passive interception — eavesdropping.
 It does not protect against:

-- Malware on your device
+- Malware or spyware running on your device

-Encryption and Performance
+Encryption and VPN Speed

 Stronger encryption requires more computing power, which can reduce speed.
 WireGuard using ChaCha20 is designed to be extremely efficient even on lower-power devices, which is why it's increasingly the preferred protocol for mobile VPN use.
 OpenVPN with AES-256 is slightly slower but still performs well on modern hardware.